-Convene the stakeholders (e.g., employers, members of professional associations such as chambers of commerce, school administrators,, school counselors, career advisors, and HQWBL coordinator/teacher/point of contact).
+Convene the stakeholders (e.g., employers, members of professional associations such as chambers of commerce, school administrators, school counselors, career advisors, and the HQWBL coordinator/teacher/point-of-contact).

 Cultivate relationships with employers.

 Determine the scope and structure of the externship program, including location and timeframe and policies that will govern student selection and supervision.